Touch panel not responding

 When to Call a Professional

 DIY replacement parts for the GE PHS930SLSS touch panel, such as the control board or membrane switch, typically cost between $50 and $150.
-A professional appliance repair service call will generally run $150 to $300, including labor.
-Tackling this repair yourself can save you $100 or more while restoring full functionality to your induction range.
+A professional appliance repair service call usually runs $150 to $300, including labor.
+By tackling this repair yourself, you can save $100 or more while restoring full functionality to your induction range.

 Can I reset the touch panel on my GE PHS930SLSS before attempting any repairs?

-Yes, start by unplugging the range for 30 seconds, then restoring power to perform a hard reset.
-This often resolves temporary software glitches causing the touch panel to freeze or stop responding.
+Yes, you can start by unplugging the range for 30 seconds and then restoring power to perform a hard reset.
+This often resolves temporary software glitches that cause the touch panel to freeze or stop responding.

 Is a non-responsive touch panel on the GE PHS930SLSS a sign of a faulty control board?

-It can be, but a damaged ribbon cable or failed touch panel overlay are more common culprits.
-Inspect these components before replacing the more expensive control board.
+It can be, but more commonly, a damaged ribbon cable or failed touch panel overlay are the culprits.
+Inspect these components before opting to replace the more expensive control board.

 Do I need a professional technician to replace the touch panel on this induction range?

-A confident DIYer can handle this repair by following the service manual and disconnecting power first.
+A confident DIYer can handle this repair by following the service manual and ensuring they disconnect power first.
 However, if the issue involves internal wiring or the main control board, hiring a certified technician is recommended.